Adversarial Flow Models: Qualitative Results

 \section{Qualitative Results}

 Qualitative results are provided below.
-Samples are generated using the same seeds across models.
+Samples are generated with the same seeds across models.

 \paragraph{Deterministic transport.} Deterministic transport behavior is visible, particularly on bald eagle (class 22, first row) and geyser (class 974, last row), where the sky background (blue or white) is usually consistent on the same seed across models.
-However, details still vary across models.
-This is expected because (1) different model sizes have different degrees of generalization, (2) minibatch training has stochasticity, and (3) the OT scale is reduced toward the end of the training.
+However, details still vary from model to model.
+This is expected because (1) different model sizes have different degrees of generalization, (2) minibatch training has stochasticity, and (3) the OT scale is reduced toward the end of training.